The Story of the 2A Confliction

 Although the KIF1B association to CMT has been retracted, the KIF1B gene still is present on some CMT genetic test panels.
 Should a CMT genetic test result include a KIF1B mutation, the MFN2 gene needs to be re-examined and in a much closer analysis, especially if the MFN2 gene was not included in the gene panel.
 While there are KIF1B mutations that are associated with causing different diseases, scientists no longer consider the KIF1B gene to have any connection to any neuromuscular disease (Charcot-Marie-Tooth Association (CMTA) 2020).

 Beyond the CMT2A confusion, there are two additional subtypes caused by mutations in the MFN2 gene.
 In total, various mutations in the MFN2 gene are associated with causing four CMT subtypes.
-In addition to CMT2A and CMT2A2B, certain mutations in this gene are associated with a particularly severe subtype called CMT2B4 (Nicholson 2008), and certain mutations in this gene are associated with the subtype called HMSN-6A (S. D. Züchner 2006).
+In addition to CMT2A and CMT2A2B, certain mutations in this gene are associated with a particularly severe subtype called CMT2B4 (Nicholson, et al., 2008), and certain mutations in this gene are associated with the subtype called HMSN-6A (Züchner, et al., 2006).
 HMSN is the acronym for Hereditary Motor and Sensory Neuropathy.
-Despite its name, this is a CMT subtype (Reilly 2000).
+Despite its name, this is a CMT subtype (Reilly, 2000).
 Although there are four different subtypes associated with the MFN2 gene, each subtype is caused by different mutations within the gene.

 Remember the Second Correction?

-In 2009, scientists discovered mutations in the MED25 gene were causing CMT, and they named their discovery CMT2B2 (A. H. Leal 2009).
+In 2009, scientists discovered mutations in the MED25 gene were causing CMT, and they named their discovery CMT2B2 (Leal, et al., 2009).
 The same lead author later discovered the data was flawed.
 In 2018, Leal published a correction to the MED25 discovery.
-It turns out the actual culprit is mutations in the PNKP gene (A. B.-L. Leal 2018).
+It turns out the actual culprit is mutations in the PNKP gene (Leal, et al., 2018).
 Rather than everybody going haywire and producing a new subtype name, the subtype simply remained CMT2B2.
 The likely reason for the confusion?
 You guessed it.
 The two genes are roommates, with both living at chromosome 19q13.33.
 Any internet search returns for MED25-associated CMT2B2 are synonymous with PNPK-associated CMT2B2.

 Genetic tests haven’t yet caught up with this correction and still include the MED25 gene without having added the PNKP gene.
 Like KIF1B vs. MFN2, a test result that identifies a CMT-causing MED25 mutation should examine the PNKP gene in close detail.